 Slack key guitar is the secret music of Hawaii.
-It grew up on the ranches of the Big Island and spread to the other Hawaiian islands as a private tradition for family and close friends.
-It was not shared with visiting tourists and for a hundred years was largely unknown outside of Hawaii.
+It grew up on the ranches of the Big Island.
+Then it spread to the other Hawaiian islands as a private tradition for family and close friends.
+Hawaiians did not share it with visiting tourists and for a hundred years it was largely unknown outside of Hawaii.

-In the first half of the twentieth century, slack key guitar was overshadowed by the ukulele and the electrified steel guitar, which both became strongly identified with Hawaii through recordings and films.
-However, beginning in the 1970s slack key guitar emerged from hiding and today is recognized as an authentic and traditional Hawaiian musical art form.
+In the first half of the twentieth century, slack key guitar played second fiddle to the ukulele and the electrified steel guitar1.
+The public strongly identified both of these instruments with Hawaii as a result of recordings and films.
+However, beginning in the 1970s slack key guitar emerged from hiding and today people recognize it as an authentic and traditional Hawaiian musical art form.

 Exotic Origins of Slack Key Guitar

-The roots of slack key guitar were planted by British Captain George Vancouver, who gave several Mexican cattle to Hawaiian King Kamehameha I in 1793 and again in 1794.
-To help the cattle thrive, the king enacted a kapu [taboo] that protected them, and in a few dozen years they had overrun the Big Island of Hawaii.
+The roots of slack key guitar came from British Captain George Vancouver, who gave several Mexican cattle to Hawaiian King Kamehameha I in 1793 and again in 1794.
+To help the cattle thrive, the king enacted a kapu [taboo] that protected them.
+In a few dozen years the cattle overran the Big Island of Hawaii.

-Mexican cowboys [vaqueros] were brought in to teach the Hawaiians how to ranch cattle.
-These Spanish-speaking cattlemen became known as paniolo, a Hawaiian adaptation of the word español [Spaniard].
-It is said that the Mexicans brought with them Spanish-style guitars, taught the Hawaiians the basics of how to play them, and gave guitars to their Hawaiian friends.
-When the Mexicans returned home, the Hawaiians were left to develop their own style of guitar music.
+Mexican cowboys [vaqueros] arrived to teach the Hawaiians how to ranch cattle.
+The Hawaiians called these Spanish-speaking cattlemen paniolo, a Hawaiian adaptation of the word español [Spaniard].
+Historians believe that the Mexicans brought with them Spanish-style guitars, taught the Hawaiians the basics of how to play them, and gave guitars to their Hawaiian friends.
+When the Mexicans returned home, the Hawaiians developed their own style of guitar music.

 Slack Key Guitar: Not for Slackers!

 The very name slack key guitar suggests laziness.
-And when I tell you that the slack key guitar is most often tuned to strike a major G chord without any fingering at all, you may say Aha!
+And when I tell you that players often tune a slack key guitar to strike a major G chord without any fingering at all, you may say Aha!
 Lazy guitar playing indeed!

-But you would be mistaken.
+But that would be a mistake.
 Watch this video for a moment and marvel at the skill and musicality with which Ledward Kaapana plays the slack key guitar:

-Those nimble fingers (and wrist, and arm!) are playing “Mauna Loa Slack Key,” and the video was uploaded to YouTube by “HI*Sessions.”
+Those nimble fingers (and wrist, and arm!) are playing “Mauna Loa Slack Key,” and the video appears on YouTube thanks to “HI*Sessions.”

 Slack Key Guitar Tuning

 If you remember your third grade music class or piano lessons, a G major chord consists of the notes G, B and D. That fits three of the guitar strings, but what about the A and two E’s that are left over?
-The six strings of the standard guitar, when played together, don’t form any familiar chord, and in fact don’t sound very good together.
+The six strings of the standard guitar, when you play them together, don’t form any familiar chord.
+In fact, they don’t sound very good together.
 You have to put your fingers on some frets and change the pitch of at least a couple of the strings to get a nice-sounding chord.

 In practical terms, you can only re-tune a guitar in so many ways.
 If you tighten the strings more than the standard tension they are more likely to break.
 But if you loosen them too much, the string doesn’t produce a pleasant tone.
 In practice, a slack key guitar player will slacken three to six of the strings by anywhere from one to four semitones.
 However, no rule is absolute: three commonly used slack key guitar tunings listed by Wikipedia (Atta’s C, Mauna Loa and F Wahine) ignore the risk of breakage and involve tightening strings by one or two semitones.